-If found, you make the hive entrance very small to prevent robbing.
+You would firstly make the hive entrances very small to prevent robbing.
 Do not move the hive.

-You must immediately contact our Bee Disease Inspector (BDI).
-See below
+You must immediately contact our Bee Disease Inspector if you find any of the following.
+See details below.

 - AFB.
 See 4.4.
-If found bees are compulsorily destroyed - EFB.
+If found bees are compulsorily destroyed. - EFB.
 See 4.4.
-A heavy infestation would be destroyed
+A heavy infestation would be destroyed.

-There are two pests which may invade the UK that we are on the lookout for:
+There are two pests which are not yet in the UK but we are on the lookout for:

 - Small hive beetle.
 A black/brown beetle which has club shaped antennae and is about the size of a bee's head.
-When the hive is opened, they head for the dark and clump in corners - Tropilaelaps.
+When the hive is opened, they head for the dark and clump in corners. - Tropilaelaps.
 Very similar to, but smaller than, varroa.
-Instead of being crab shaped it is a typical insect with oval body with legs on the long sides buildings.
-Once the queen has successfully bred some workers the hornets will move high up in the trees to establish their main nest for the summer
+Instead of being crab shaped it has an oval body with four pairs of legs down the long sides.

-If you see evidence of the Asian Hornet, (nest or adults) you must give details to the Centre for Ecology and Hydrology.
+If you see evidence of the Yellow Legged (Asian) Hornet, (nest or adults) do not approach but you must give details to the Centre for Ecology and Hydrology.
 They are running the citizen science research project to locate the hornet nests.

-• Asian Hornet.
+Yellow Legged (Asian) Hornet.
 Smaller than our native European hornet.
-Has a dark brown body, yellow legs and a strong yellow stripe across the abdomen.
-In spring small starter nests are usually low down and on or near
+Has a dark brown body, yellow legs and a strong yellow stripe across their black abdomen.
+In spring small starter nests are usually low down and on or near buildings.
+Once the gueen has successfully bred the first generation of workers the hornets will move high up in the trees to establish their main nest for the summer.